nickytonline/www.nickyt.co/src/posts/my-twitch-stream-setup-2m0c.md

 Things that I cover are how I made the layout, what I use for video/screen sharing and how to provide and enable closed captioning for viewers.

+I talk about using Discord for video and screen sharing, but initially I started with Zoom.
+It worked, but I found it clunky having to transition to the shared screen view.
+Maybe if I had a stream deck, this wouldn't have been an issue.
+There is also [obs.ninja](https://obs.ninja) which I've used when I was on @chaelcodes's [stream](https://www.twitch.tv/chaelcodes).
+I'm exploring using this right now for my own stream, and maybe eventually the [DEV stream](https://www.twitch.tv/thepracticaldev).

 In this particular stream, the audio is all good, but there is a delay between the video and audio which never happens when I stream usually, so I'm chalking it up to showing my stream setup in the stream. 🙃